jrbing/ps-sparky/README.md

 About
 -----
-Sparky is a set of preferences and scripts that are intended to help with the setup and management of PeopleSoft servers under Unix/Linux.
+Sparky is a collection of tools to help bootstrap and manage a PeopleSoft Web, App, or Process Scheduler server running on Unix or Linux.

 Features
 --------